PRASSamin/prasmoid/README.md

 - **Report Bugs**: If you find an issue, please open a [GitHub Issue](https://github.com/PRASSamin/prasmoid/issues).
 - **Suggest Features**: Have an idea for a new feature?
 Open an issue to discuss it.

+For more information on how to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---